Photo of Chuck Aoki, member of Team USA's Paralympic rugby team, showing off his bonze and silver Paralympic medals.

 Maintain a healthy diet

 A balanced diet is just as important as your workout plan because your body needs healthy nutrients to fuel and recover.
-You can eat like a Paralympian by choosing healthier options high in energy and carbohydrates such as vegetables, fruits, yogurt, pasta, whole grain meals and more.
+Choose healthier options high in energy and carbohydrates such as vegetables, fruits, yogurt, pasta, whole grain meals and more.
 Get the most out of the hard work you put in at the gym, one rep and one bite at a time.

 Learn how to eat your way to a better workout.